lmcconnell1665/McConnellWeb/content/Resume.md

 **Work Experience**

+*Tri Star Energy - Data Architect*

+* Leverages Databricks to engineer the company’s analytics platform and team, consolidating data from 20+ internal and external sources using Python, SQL, and Scala
+* Architects data movement by designing and building APIs, event-driven integrations, dimensional data models, and decision system algorithms that turn raw data into decision intelligence
+* Drives real-time information to decision makers using event based messaging, queues, and data streaming patterns to digitize business processes
+* Engineers cloud native solutions using software development best practices such as IAC and CI/CD
+* Administers the enterprise Power BI tenant and guides analysts through development of company-wide datasets and single source of truth reports

+&nbsp;

 *LBMC - Data Services Manager*

 * Leads a team of 6 internal and contractor data professionals responsible for data strategy and analytical workloads across the LBMC Family of Companies